HughP709/Data-Analysis-Project-/README.md

-# The Impact of GDP on Renewable Energy Production
+# The Impact of Gross Domestic Product (GDP) on Renewable Energy Production
 This project was part of an assessment for my Year 1 Introduction to Coding and Data Analysis for Scientists module last year.
 I designed this program to evaluate databases and create graphs and data plots that were then used in a scientific report.
 The data was given to me as part of the assessment.